KabweAkujiobi/blingGemsWebsite/README.md

 # Bling Gems E-Commerce Website

 ## Project Description:
-Bling Gems is a e-commerce website that sells gem stones and various types of jewellery.
+Bling Gems is an e-commerce website that sells gemstones and various types of jewellery.
 It has a minimalistic design with a professional finish.
-The website has basic functionalities of a e-commerce site.
+The website has the basic functionalities of an e-commerce site.

 ## Project Objectives:
-- Bling Gems will have a website for it to be accessible from anywhere on different platforms.
+- Bling Gems will have a website that is accessible from anywhere on different platforms.
-- Bling Gems will have a website which will have all necessary information about prices, promotions and new products.
+- Bling Gems will have a website which will have all the necessary information about prices, promotions and new products.
-- Bling Gems will have a website where-by customers can purchase items or create a wish list.
+- Bling Gems will have a website where customers can purchase items or create a wish list.
 - Bling Gems will need a website which is user-friendly and attractive for their customers thus creating the best customer experience.
 - By having a website Bling Gems transactions and business functions will be more efficient and effective for the business.
-- By developing a website for Bling Gems will have a section whereby customers will be able to design their jewelry.
+- By developing a website for Bling Gems will have a section whereby customers will be able to design their jewellery.

 ## Project Languages used:
 - HTML